Learner Story

 From Shyness to Strength: Imashi’s Journey to Confident Communication

-At the start of the programme, Imashi recognised her lack of confidence and set two key goals:
+At the start of the course, she set herself two simple but meaningful goals:

-- “My goal is to talk with a new person each day in my workplace.
-Benefits are improving my communication skills by interacting with people and building relationships.”
+“My goal is to talk with a new person each day in my workplace.
+The benefits are improving my communication skills by interacting with people and building relationships.”

 By the end of the programme, Imashi was volunteering information, asking questions, and expressing her ideas with clarity.
 Her transformation was evident at Graduation when she confidently delivered a PowerPoint presentation in front of 12 fellow learners and 14 senior staff from Altus.